-version is included, it must represent the character encoding of the file.
+encoding attribute, you must declare the character encoding of the file.

 The next line defines the document root,

 <UXML> element includes attributes for the namespace prefix definitions and the location of schema definition files.
-You can specify these attributes in no partiular order.
+You can specify these attributes in any order.

-In UIElements, each element is defined in either the
+In UI Toolkit, each element is defined in either the

 For example, if you want to use the